kgarrett/aboutme/README.md

 # Kelly Garrett
-My personal website, excuse the sloppiness.
+My personal website.
+There are some old files thrown in here, excuse the sloppiness.